SymfonyCasts/30-days-last/sfcasts/testing-components.md

-# Testing Twig & Live Components
+# Testing Part 1: Twig & Live Components

 All these nifty gadgets that we've built are just toys, unless we can test them.
 So, that's today's mission!
 Tons to tackle, so let's jump right in!